-G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities

-Not applicable

-Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-Specify the §1915(b) authorities under which this program operates (check each that applies):

-§1915(b)(1) (mandated enrollment to managed care)

-§1915(b)(2) (central broker)

-§1915(b)(3) (employ cost savings to furnish additional services)

-§1915(b)(4) (selective contracting/limit number of providers)

-A program operated under §1932(a) of the Act.

-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved:

-A program authorized under §1915(i) of the Act.
+nt Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) under the following authorities: Not a pplicable O Appli icable Checl k the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act. \$ Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: 9 Specify the §1915(b) authorities under which this program operates (check each that applies): ☐ §1915(b)(1) (mandated enrollment to managed care) □ §1915(b)(2) (central broker) \$1915(b)(3) (employ cost savings to furnish additional services) \$1915(b)(4) (selective contracting/limit number of providers) 9 A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: [ A program authorized under §1915(i) of the Act.
 A program authorized under §1915(j) of the Act.
 A program authorized under §1115 of the Act.
-Specify the program:

-H. Dual Eligiblity for Medicaid and Medicare.

-Check if applicable:

-This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
+Specify the program: Check if a • • waiver provides services for individuals who are eligible for both Medicare and Medicaid.